The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Summary and conclusions

-We would like to comment about the value of exponent $\gamma$ for the confined semiflexible homopolymer chain.
+We would like to comment about the value of the exponent $\gamma$ for the confined homopolymer chain.
 It has been found for the confined flexible chain (as shown in figure-1) that the value of the exponent $\gamma$ is unity.
-However, the method used in this paper for determination of the exponent is not suitable for smaller number of conformations of short chain.
+However, the method used in this paper for determination of the exponent is not suitable for smaller number of conformations of the short chains.